MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">6.</td>
   <td class="tg-yw4l">Toradora!</td>
-  <td class="tg-yw4l">Ryuuji Takasu is a gentle high school student with a love for housework; but in contrast to his kind nature, he has an intimidating face that often gets him labeled as a delinquent </td>
+  <td class="tg-yw4l">Ryuuji Takasu is a gentle high school student with a love for housework; but in contrast to his kind nature, he has an intimidating face that often gets him labelled as a delinquent </td>
   <td class="tg-yw4l"><a href="https://zoro.to/toradora-232?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>